Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 - “Who is on-call for the infrastructure team this weekend?”

-- “What’s our mean time to acknowledge over the last 30 days?”
+- “What is our mean time to acknowledge over the last 30 days?”

 Connect: PagerDuty MCP in our App Catalog →

-Real-world workflow: Your product manager asks: “What’s the 30-day retention rate for users who signed up in January, broken down by acquisition source?”
-The AI writes the SQL, runs it against BigQuery, and returns: “Organic: 34%, Paid Search: 28%, Social: 21%, Referral: 41%.
-Referral users have the highest retention by 18 percentage points.”
+Instead of writing long SQL queries, you can prompt: “What is the 30-day retention rate for users who signed up in January, broken down by acquisition source?”
+The agent generates the query, runs it against BigQuery, and formats the output table.

 Example prompts:

-- “What’s the total revenue by product category for Q1?”
+- “What is the total revenue by product category for Q1?”

 - “Show me daily active users trend for the last 30 days”